-10. When the operation finishes, exit the standalone version of Acronis True Image 2019 (p.
-192), remove the rescue media and boot from the recovered system partition.
+10. When the operation finishes, exit the standalone version of Acronis True Image 2020, remove the rescue media and boot from the recovered system partition.
 After making sure that you have recovered Windows to the state you need, restore the original boot order.